ASCOMInitiative/ASCOMLibrary/ASCOM.Tools/README.md

 * Novas is a cross platform release of the ASCOM Platform's NOVAS3.1 component.

 # Version History
+The version history only contains entries when a change is made, if a release version is not listed below, there was no change to this component in that release.

 ***Release 2.0.0***
 * No change.